 Unhealthy weight gain may be putting many problems on your back, literally.
-That concern is echoed by Kaliq Chang MD, of Atlantic Spine Center.
-He says obesity is associated with wear-and-tear on the spine, chronic lower back pain and exacerbation of other, underlying conditions, such as degeneration and herniation of spinal discs, spinal stenosis, a narrowing of the spinal canal, which causes painful pressure on nerves in the spine, and sciatica, irritation of the large nerve extending from the lower back to the legs.
+That concern is echoed by Kaliq Chang MD of Atlantic Spine Center.
+He says obesity is associated with wear-and-tear on the spine, chronic lower back pain, and exacerbation of other underlying conditions, such as degeneration and herniation of spinal discs, spinal stenosis, a narrowing of the spinal canal, which causes painful pressure on nerves in the spine, and sciatica, irritation of the large nerve extending from the lower back to the legs.

 "The spine plays a critical role in supporting and redistributing body weight.
 Carrying too much belly weight changes a person's normal biomechanics by pushing the pelvis forward and forcing the spine to curve inward," explains Dr. Chang, an interventional pain-management specialist.
-"This 'swayback' position places abnormal pressure on the spine and back muscles and is a likely contributor to development of neck and back pain."
+"This 'swayback' position places abnormal pressure on the spine and back muscles and is a likely contributor to the development of neck and back pain."

 He calls obesity "one of the most serious medical conditions affecting today's society."
-It can also lead to a host of other health problems, including diabetes, heart disease, peripheral nerve damage, high blood pressure, osteoarthritis, cancer, musculoskeletal pain and, of course, back problems due to the added stress placed on spinal joints, discs, vertebrae, ligaments and tendons.
+It can also lead to a host of other health problems, including diabetes, heart disease, peripheral nerve damage, high blood pressure, osteoarthritis, cancer, musculoskeletal pain, and, of course, back problems due to the added stress placed on spinal joints, discs, vertebrae, ligaments, and tendons.

 But, obesity's role in overall health, including spinal and back health, is only part of the problem, Dr. Chang states.
-He refers to a study, published in the Global Spine Journal, indicating obese patients are less likely to benefit from nonsurgical treatments for back pain and spine-related issues and are more susceptible to postoperative complications, especially infection and blood clots.
+He refers to a study published in the Global Spine Journal, indicating obese patients are less likely to benefit from nonsurgical treatments for back pain and spine-related issues and are more susceptible to postoperative complications, especially infection and blood clots.
 "This growing population of obese patients is posing new challenges for spinal surgeons and pain-management specialists," Dr. Chang says.

 "Exercise is an important factor in weight loss, but someone with a chronically painful back may be unable to become suddenly more active without medical assistance and treatment," Dr. Chang states.
 To help patients lose weight, reduce pain and improve overall spinal health, Dr. Chang offers these tips:

 - Work with a healthcare professional to develop a graduated exercise regimen.
-Even without significant weight reduction, exercise enhances overall fitness, improves cardiovascular health and decreases the inflammation that promotes lower back pain and impacts the spine.
+Even without significant weight reduction, exercise enhances overall fitness, improves cardiovascular health, and decreases the inflammation that promotes lower back pain and impacts the spine.

 - Be especially conscious of posture.
-Sit, stand and walk erect; shoulders back.
+Sit, stand and walk erect, shoulders back.

 - Change diet.
 Work with a nutritionist to learn what foods are healthiest.